kammitama5/kammitama5.github.io/_posts/2018-5-23-Wednesday-May-23rd.md

   $20 laptop and use the same command line as someone with a $2000 Mac.
 In some other fields (like art; if anyone has used oils or copic markers; I was that kid trying to stretch the tube out as much as possible!), having cash matters.
 You can still make things in tech even if you don't have the funding.
 I really like that; it's liberating.
-- It's part of why I'd never hesitate to help somoene who has an interest if I could.
+- It's part of why I'd never hesitate to help someone who has an interest if I could.
 Maybe that's why my circle has grown, and
   I've met so many people.
 I know what it's like so to be in a group with a desire to do something, and be lacking..something.
 Not the best tools, or something..resources.
 When I was learning hand-drafting, no one wanted to show me where to get a long list of drafting supplies, besides my mentor (who was a professional designer in NYC and taught at NYU grad school), and this one oddball kid who was nice